joshnothum/portfolio/README.md

 # Portfolio
-A portfolio page using CSS Framework Bulma.
+A portfolio page for Josh Nothum using CSS Framework Bulma.

 # Instructions